 A critical step in my process is for you send me 3-4 job postings that represent the type of positions that you would use your new resume to apply for

 Once I’ve reviewed your current resume and those representative jobs, I’ll develop a compelling summary of qualifications that serves as your professional brand, articulating who you are and the value proposition you represent to a potential employer.

 This is how I differentiate you from everyone else who does what you do

 When you work with a professional resume writer you want to be sure that he or she can help differentiate you from other candidates.
 To that end, I develop a list of very specific things that you’ve accomplished that are unique to you.
 Often, these details are buried deep within the resume when they should be highlighted.
-Most job seekers leave it out entirely, so I work with you to elicit some specific examples that demonstrate how well you do what you do.
+Most job seekers leave out those details, so I work with you to elicit some specific examples that demonstrate how well you do what you do.

 After I email you the first draft, we’ll discuss your feedback and incorporate that feedback into the next iteration.
 It’s important not to expect too much from the first draft since I’m basically deconstructing what was in your old resume and building it up with details that will help you get hired.
 When you work with a resume writing service, you should expect that the resume writer can tell the difference between information that’s irrelevant and details that will get you noticed.
 In most cases, we’ll probably go back and forth on two to four more iterations to achieve a resume that represents you well.
 If not, we continue writing the resume until we are both pleased with the result.

 Once the resume is completed, I’ll begin working on your LinkedIn profile, which entails developing a searchable headline and About section.

 Here are some additional articles that you may find useful: